TSprech/Googletest-For-Embedded/README.md

 #endif
 ```

+As a bonus wrapping 'system' calls in your own functions make it easier to port to other systems and will relieve the headache of refactoring due to name changes or functional changes.

 While the above is by no means exhaustive (eg only dealing with 8 bit read/write), it give one way to deal with emulating hardware and capturing a representation of how functions are interacting with the hardware.
 Note that:
 - No hardware specific header files are included when you are testing (eg `Wire.h`)
   - This is because the computer will most likely not have any idea what to do with hardware manipulation commands